-In this IC, to set the slave address, connect each of the SA0 pin, SA1 pin and SA2 pin to the VSS pin or the VDD pin.
+In this IC, to set the temperature sensor and E2PROM default slave address, connect each of the SA0 pin, SA1 pin and SA2 pin to the VSS pin or the VDD pin.
 Therefore the users can set 8 types of slave address by a combination of the SA0 pin, SA1 pin, SA2 pin.
+If you assign new address in the ARP flow, the default slave address are ignored.